-CABIN EMERGENCY LIGHTING
+EMERGENCY CABIN LIGHTING

-The Safety Systems conversion adds a cabin emergency lighting system.
+The Halo 250/275 conversion adds an emergency cabin lighting system.
 It provides supplemental lighting in the cabin around the emergency exit door and cabin door.
-The system has two LED flood lamps located in the cabin ceiling that are powered by a dedicated battery pack, which is installed under the floor just forward of the cabin door.
+The system has two LED flood lamps located in the cabin ceiling that are powered by a dedicated battery pack, which contains two 12-volt, sealed lead-acid batteries connected in series, installed under the cabin floor.